The-RoboTUM/IsaacDynamics/notes/dev_notes.md

 ## 25.03.25
 - Starting setting up the project
-- Copied the code from my previous code
+- Copied the code from my previous project